 Overview

-NABU VPN is a Virtual Private Network that lets you pay for online privacy with a crypto wallet instead of an account.
-You connect a wallet, top up time in ADA, and download a profile that encrypts your internet traffic and hides your real IP address.
-There is no email, no signup form, and no password to remember.
+NABU VPN is a tool that hides which websites you visit from your internet provider, and uses a Cardano wallet as your account instead of an email address and password.
+You connect a wallet, pay for usage time in ADA, and download a small profile file that encrypts your internet traffic and replaces your real device address with the server's.
+There is no signup form to fill out, no email to verify, and no card on file to cancel.

 Key Features

-- Wallet as your account.
-Sign in by connecting a Cardano wallet — no email, username, or password.
-Your wallet's identity is the only thing the service knows about you, and there is no signup form to fill out1.
+- Your wallet is your account.
+Sign in by connecting a Cardano wallet and signing a short message.
+There is no email, username, or password, so the only thing the service ever sees about you is the wallet you choose to use1.

-- Pay-as-you-go in ADA.
-Buy VPN time in Cardano's native currency (ADA) directly from your wallet, with no monthly subscription.
-You can stop paying any time — there is no card on file to cancel and no recurring charge to chase2.
+- Pay only for what you use.
+Top up VPN time in ADA straight from your wallet rather than committing to a monthly subscription.
+You can stop at any moment, because there is no card on file to cancel and no recurring charge to chase down2.

-- Profile download you control.
-After payment, you sign a short wallet message to authenticate, then download an OpenVPN configuration file you can import into any OpenVPN-compatible client on your device3.
+- Standard profile you control.
+After payment, you sign a quick wallet message to prove ownership, then download an OpenVPN profile file.
+OpenVPN is a widely used VPN format, and you import the file into any OpenVPN-compatible app on your device3.

 What to Expect

-You land on a homepage that asks you to connect a Cardano wallet — the same kind of wallet you would use to hold ADA or interact with browser wallets elsewhere on Cardano.
-From there, you pick how much VPN time you want, sign a transaction to pay in ADA, and the site generates a configuration file for you to download.
+If you are a casual user, NABU VPN starts on a homepage that asks you to connect a Cardano wallet, the same kind of wallet you would use to hold ADA or visit a browser wallet page elsewhere on Cardano.
+You choose how much VPN time you want, sign a transaction to pay in ADA, and the site generates a profile file for you to download.